LF-digitala-kanaler/LFDS/content/components/web/system-display/spinner.md

 ---
 template: ComponentPage
-category: System Display
 title: Spinner
-description: >-
+intro: The spinner is used to show that the system is loading/fetching data and that the response isn't instantaneous.
-  The spinner is used to show that the system is loading/fetching data and that the response isn't instantaneous.
+description: The spinner is used to show that the system is loading/fetching data and that the response isn't instantaneous.
 previewImage: /img/alert.svg
-intro: >-
-  The spinner is used to show that the system is loading/fetching data and that the response isn't instantaneous.
-backgroundColor: '#fff'
+category: System Display
 componentsNavigation:
   - name: Default
   - name: Red